stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 }
 ```

-* There is a lot of flexibility in the mapping: calculated fields, custom join criteria,
+* The mapping allows a lot of flexibility: calculated fields, custom join criteria,
 using Table Valued Functions, virtual tables, and more.
 See: [GraphqlToTsql Documentation](/documentation)
 * For more examples, there is a reference application.
 See: [Demo Entities](https://github.com/stevekerrick/GraphqlToTsql/tree/main/src/DemoEntities)